A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 To start off, here are some facts and figures to get a glimpse of how healthy Singaporeans are.

-Based on the data, it seems like Singaporeans can live to a healthy old age.
+Based on this data, it seems like Singaporeans can live to a healthy old age.

-Well, although longevity is lengthening, Singaporeans are spending more time in ill health.
+Well, although longevity is lengthening, Singaporeans are spending more time in ill health, 10.6 years in fact.
+That’s roughly 10% of an average lifespan.

 Not only that, it creates a burden on not just yourself but those around you.